 A good way to understand React memory is to stop asking “where is the memory store?” and instead ask “what kind of memory is this?”
-A prompt, a plan snapshot, a plan acknowledgement, a pulled file, a source row, a feedback reaction, a compaction summary, and a terse internal note are all memory, but they live in different surfaces for different reasons.
+A prompt, a plan snapshot, a plan acknowledgement, a pulled file, a source row, a feedback reaction, a compaction summary, and a terse internal memory anchor are all memory, but they live in different surfaces for different reasons.

 1. Timeline memory is the durable event history

-2. The attention area is always-on-top memory
+3. The attention area is always-on-top memory

 React keeps two rolling tail surfaces together: SOURCES POOL and ANNOUNCE.
 SOURCES POOL is the source registry with SIDs, previews, and file/image references when eligible.
 ANNOUNCE is the attention board: budget, temporal ground truth, open plans, workspace state, prune notices, feedback notices, and other must-see signals.